syncfusion-content/blazor-docs/blazor/diagram/nodes/interaction.md

 ### How to change the flip mode:

-The FlipMode is used to control the behaviour of the flip object.
+The [FlipMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramFlipMode.html) is used to control the behaviour of the flip object whether to flip the object along with port and content.

 | DiagramFlipMode | Description |
 | -------- | -------- |
 |Content|It is used to enable or disable the flip for an object’s content.|